 Our commitment to quality does not stop there.
 We dry-age all of our beef from 14 to 21 days to ensure the most tender, mellowed, rich-tasting beef.
-Dry-aging is becoming a thing of the past since much of the weight is lost in shrinkage and trimming leaving significant weight loss.
-However, there is no substitute for dry-aged beef.
-With our beef there is a minimum of shrinkage during cooking which elicits constant customer comments.
-Most beef is now wet-aged or aged utilizing electric shock.
-Both of these methods fail to give the great tasting results achieved through the dry-aging process.
-When you taste our 100% grass-fed, dry-aged beef, we think you will agree that perfection is worth striving for.
-Our family is passionate about providing our customers with the healthiest, safest and highest quality beef.
+Dry-aging is becoming a thing of the past because much of the beef’s weight can be lost in shrinkage and trimming, lowering profits for the farmer.
+Instead, most farmers’ beef is now wet-aged or aged utilizing electric shock.
+Both of these methods fail to give comparable results to the dry-aging process.
+Because of our dry-aging, our beef experiences minimum shrinkage during cooking process.
+This means our customers know the cut they buy from us will match the cut that ends up on their plate.
+But, most of all, our customers recognize the quality difference when they taste our 100% grass-fed, dry-aged beef.
+Our family is passionate about providing our customers with the healthiest, safest, and highest quality beef.

-Lamb was the first animal to take the River Cottage Farm.
+Lambs were the first animals to arrive at River Cottage Farm.
 My desire to learn to spin and weave trumped all, and three girls were brought to the farm to start our flock.
 Now we have over 30 on the farm and they are chosen based on their fleeces and their ability to produce great tasting lamb for our customers.

-River Cottage Farm Pastured Poultry are pasture-grazed on pesticide-free and herbicide-free fields.
+River Cottage Farm Pastured Poultry are pasture-grazed on pesticide- and herbicide-free fields.
 They are fed a ration that has NO antibiotics, NO hormones, and is lab certified NON-GMO.
 The use of non-GMO grain is very important to us.
-It costs more but in our opinion is well worth the difference.
-This is our chance to support grain farmers willing to stand against “conventional” pressures to remain GMO free.
-Raised in open hoop houses the chickens have continuous access to pasture which allows them to live a biologically and behaviorally appropriate life while protected from exposure and predators.
-This provides more insects for the birds to eat and a cleaner environment in which to live.
+It costs more, but in our opinion is well worth the difference.
+This is our chance to support grain farmers willing to stand against “conventional” pressures and remain GMO free.
+Raised in open hoop houses, the chickens have continuous access to pasture, which allows them to live a biologically and behaviorally appropriate life while protected from exposure and predators.
+This technique also provides more insects for the birds to eat and a cleaner environment in which to live.

 Our pasture raised eggs are famous in several states.
 Many customers testify that our eggs are the best they have ever tasted, which is attested to by the amount of reserved eggs we take to the farmer’s market.
 Allowing our hens to roam freely on organically managed pastures, eating bugs galore and supplemented with organically grown grains creates an X-Factor that produces the best eggs with deep orange yolks and firm whites that cling to the yolk.